JudahGoldstein/JudahGoldstein/README.md

 **Some stuff I still want to learn:**
  - Reverse engineering malware.
- - Study for and get some security certs (studying for Sec+ at the moment, A+ already studied for, just need to actually take the test).
+ - Study for and get some security certs (studying for Sec+ at the moment, just need to actually take the test).
  - Learn a more advanced Metasploit workflow.
  - Making web extensions for Firefox.
  - I'd like to learn more database stuff outside of SQL and MongoDB.
- - Automating Linux tasks with Ansible.